On July 1, 2015, I launched a crowdfunding campaign to start TechCongress.

 And today, TechCongress is thrilled to be growing again, and recruiting for our fifth class of Congressional Innovation Fellows!

-Between now and August 19, we’re looking for top engineers, computer scientists, and other technologists who want to apply their skills to some of the biggest challenges facing our country, and serve at a scale greater than any other.
+we’re looking for top engineers, computer scientists, and other technologists who want to apply their skills to some of the biggest challenges facing our country, and serve at a scale greater than any other.
 Even if you’ve never thought you might want to work in government, you should give the Congressional Innovation Fellowship a second look.

 It’s easy to be cynical about government right now.
 There’s dysfunction, yes, but at the end of the day our Congress is composed of 535 elected representatives— all real people, each of whom has the ability to drive change using a huge array of tools.
 Part of what we do best— evident by the incredible set of offices our fellows are serving in— is help you choose the Member of Congress who will best use your skills and expertise.
 You get to choose which office you go to work for in this fellowship.